Tai1212/assignment3-text-analysis/README.md

 * [Results](#results)
 * [Features](#features)

+## General Info
+The Hebrew Text Gender Classification Project explores the use of machine learning to classify gender (male or female) based on Hebrew text data.
+By addressing the unique challenges of working with a specialized language, the project showcases the development of a robust pipeline that combines data preprocessing, feature extraction, and advanced machine learning workflows to deliver accurate results.

+The project begins with raw Hebrew sentences stored in Excel, which are meticulously cleaned and tokenized to prepare for machine learning analysis.
+Preprocessing removes unnecessary symbols, characters, and noise, ensuring that the data focuses exclusively on the linguistic elements relevant to gender classification.
+A custom tokenizer was implemented to handle the nuances of Hebrew text, transforming the data into a structured format ready for feature extraction.

+For feature engineering, the project utilizes two prominent techniques: TF-IDF (Term Frequency-Inverse Document Frequency) and Count Vectorization.
+These methods convert the textual data into numerical representations, capturing the importance of words and phrases in the context of gender identification.
+The pipeline then leverages these features to train multiple machine learning models, including LinearSVC, MLPClassifier, and KNeighborsClassifier, each evaluated through cross-validation to ensure robust performance.

+This project illustrates the application of machine learning in a real-world scenario, focusing on natural language processing for Hebrew—a language that poses unique challenges due to its script and structure.
+By combining preprocessing, feature engineering, and model optimization, the Hebrew Text Gender Classification Project highlights a comprehensive approach to building specialized AI systems.

 ## Features
 1. Raw Data:
    * The dataset begins as an Excel file containing rows of sentences, each labeled with a corresponding gender ('m' for male or 'f' for female).